samuelcaldas/ninjatrader_docs/support/helpguides/nt8/getting_started_operations-1.md

 - The [Distribution](distribution-1.md) section provides resources for third party vendors distributing their code to end users

-- The [Editor](editor-1.md) section provides information on using the built\-in NinjaScript Editor
+- The [Editor](editor-1.md) section provides information on using the built-in NinjaScript Editor

 - The [Educational Resources](educational_resources-1.md) section includes helpful information on a range of topics related to NinjaScript development.